stewartmjustin/pgm-File-Editor/README.md

 # Limitations

-Your image must have a maximum length of 500.
+Your image must have a maximum length of 500 px.

-Your image must have a maximum width of 500.
+Your image must have a maximum width of 500 px.

 Your image must not contain any comments.